spaghetti c’anciova

 king prawn chop suey

 I love a retro classic and Chop Suey is actually an American/Chinese dish where the ingredients are all stir fried together and it’s served with rice or noodles on the side.
-It’s packed with veg, super healthy and has the delicious Asian flavours that I adore.
-You can use this recipe loosely as a guide and add other veg you might want to use up in the fridge.
+It’s packed with veg, super healthy and has the delicious Asian flavours that I love.
+You can use this recipe loosely as a guide and add other veg you might want to use up from the fridge.

 Continue reading